openharmony/docs/en/application-dev/file-management/photoAccessHelper-resource-guidelines.md

 ## Creating a Media Asset Using a Security Component

 Example: Create an image asset using a security component.
-When using a security component to create a media asset, you do not need to apply for the **ohos.permission.WRITE_IMAGEVIDEO** permission for you application.
+When using a security component to create a media asset, you do not need to apply for the **ohos.permission.WRITE_IMAGEVIDEO** permission for your application.
 For details, see [**\<SaveButton>**](../reference/arkui-ts/ts-security-components-savebutton.md).

 **How to Develop**

 1. Set the attributes of the security component.
 2. Create a security component.
-3. Call [createAsset](../reference/apis/js-apis-photoAccessHelper.md#createasset-5) to create an image asset.
+3. Call [PhotoAccessHelper.createAsset](../reference/apis/js-apis-photoAccessHelper.md#createasset-6) to create an image asset.

 ```ts
 import photoAccessHelper from '@ohos.file.photoAccessHelper'